Skip to Main Content

 Hacking

-Hacking is carried out by fraudsters, usually using software that you're tricked into installing onto a phone, computer or any internet-connected device.
+Hacking is carried out by fraudsters, usually using software that you’re tricked into installing onto a phone, computer or other internet-connected device.
 Software that’s used to steal your data is normally triggered when you click on a link or open a file attachment sent by the fraudster.

-Data theft
+Identity theft

 Cyber stalking